TheRealGitCub/adp-etime-api/README.md

 [![GitHub release](https://img.shields.io/github/release/therealgitcub/adp-etime-api.svg?maxAge=2592000)](https://github.com/therealgitcub/adp-etime-api/releases)
 [![GitHub tag](https://img.shields.io/github/tag/therealgitcub/adp-etime-api.svg?maxAge=2592000)](https://github.com/therealgitcub/adp-etime-api/releases)

+> **No Longer Under Development** - My employer has switched over to PeopleSoft, and ADP eTime API is no longer being developed.
+Feel free to fork it and run with it as you please, that's the beauty of FOSS!

 ## Example Program

 Check out [simple-etime](http://github.com/therealgitcub/simple-etime) for a look at what can be done with this API.